supervisely-ecosystem/export-to-pascal-voc/README.md

     return pascal_mask
 ```

-**Action and Layout Classification Image Sets are not supported by export application.**

 ## How To Run
 **Step 1**: Add app to your team from [Ecosystem](https://ecosystem.supervise.ly/apps/export-to-pascal-voc) if it is not there.